Sustainable Development Goals

 The Nordics

-All the Nordics have legislation in compliance with the Fundamental Principles of Official Statistics.
-Apart from Iceland, they also have a fully funded national statistics plan.
+All the Nordics have legislation in compliance with the Fundamental Principles of Official Statistics and a fully funded national statistics plan.

 Target 17.19